aarishramesh/thumbnail-generator/README.md

 - Spring boot - Version 1.5.9 as Java microservice framework

-- AWS S3 for object store
+- AWS S3 for image store

 - Thumbnailator version 0.4 for thumbnail generation of images